capf4bbo/flutter-skill-pill/exercises.md

 2. **Description:** Add the necessary code to the button to add a new product with random values ​​after the waiting second has completed.

 3. **Hints:**
-   - Ensure that the `AddPrductButton` has access to the list of `ProductListTile` to dynamically add new content.
+   - Ensure that the `RefreshPrductButton` has access to the list of `ProductListTile` to dynamically add new content.